 It’s believed that eating uncooked meat became a practice in Ethiopia sometime during the 16th century.
 It was devised as a military tactic so Ethiopian fighters could stay undetected by not having to start fires to cook their meat.

 7. Doro Wat

 Wat (or wot) is one of the most common terms you’ll come across in Ethiopian cuisine.
 It refers to a type of stew made with a variety of meats, vegetables, and spices.

-Doro wat is one of the most popular dishes in Ethiopia and is often served as part of an Ethiopian restaurant’s combination platter.
+Doro wat or chicken stew is one of the most popular dishes in Ethiopia and is often served as part of an Ethiopian restaurant’s combination platter.
 Considered by many to be an Ethiopian national dish, it refers to an extremely spicy stew made with chicken and hard-boiled eggs simmered with garlic, ginger, caramelized onions, tomato paste, and a spicy berbere sauce.